-- Contractor remains fully responsible for the performance of all duties, obligations, and services undertaken by a behavioral health network provider, Subcontractor, or Downstream Entity. - Contractor must evaluate each prospective behavioral health network provider's, Subcontractor's, or Downstream Entity's ability to perform the contracted services or functions. - 3) Contractor must maintain policies and procedures to ensure that behavioral health network providers, Subcontractors, or Downstream Entities fully comply with the terms and conditions of Article 2 of
+- Contractor remains fully responsible for the performance of all duties, obligations, and services undertaken by a behavioral health network provider, Subcontractor, or Downstream SubcontractorEntity. - Contractor must evaluate each prospective behavioral health network provider's, Subcontractor's, and or Downstream SubcontractorEntity's ability to perform the contracted services or functions.

-Attachment 1.
+- 3) Contractor must maintain policies and procedures to ensure that behavioral health network providers, Subcontractors, and or Downstream SubcontractorEntities fully comply with the-all applicable terms and conditions of this ContractArticle 2 of Attachment 1. - 4) To ensure behavioral health Subcontractor's and Downstream SubcontractorEntity's compliance, Contractor must: - a) Include all duties and obligations in_under this Agreement Article 2 of Attachment 1, relating to the delegated duties, in-allthe_behavioral health

-- 4) To ensure behavioral health Subcontractor's and Downstream Entity's compliance, Contractor must: - a) Include all duties and obligations in Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Subcontractor agreements; - b) Ensure the behavioral health Subcontractor includes all obligations under Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Downstream Entity agreements; - c) Review behavioral health Subcontractors' policies and procedures applicable to the delegated functions; - d) Monitor and oversee all delegated functions, including those that may flow down to behavioral health Downstream Entities; - e) Ensure behavioral health network providers comply with all applicable requirements under Article 2 of Attachment 1 and all requirements set forth in their provider network agreements; and - f) Disclose all delegated relationships and submit a delegation report as specified in Article 2.05.3.
+Subcontractor agreements; - b) Ensure the behavioral health Subcontractor includes all obligations under this Agreement Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Downstream SubcontractorEntity agreements; - c) Provide Review behavioral health Subcontractors' policies and procedures to behavioral health Subcontractors applicable to the delegated functions; - d) Monitor and oversee all delegated functions, including those that may flow down to behavioral health Downstream EntitiesSubcontractors; - e) Ensure behavioral health network providers comply with all applicable requirements under this Agreement Article 2 of Attachment 1 and all requirements set forth in their provider network agreements; and - f) Disclose all delegated relationships and submit a delegation report as specified in Article 2.05.3. - 5) Contractor must meet all applicable requirements set forth in State and federal law, regulation, any Covered California guidance, and this Agreement.